janhq/cortex.so/docs/basic-usage/js-library.md

 ---
-title: Typescript Library
+title: cortex.js
-description: Cortex Node Client Library
+description: How to integrate cortex.js with a Typescript application.
 slug: "ts-library"
 ---